ongres/stackgres/doc/content/en/03-production-installation/01-pre-requisites/_index.md

 ## Restore

-Stackgres can perfrom a database restoration from a stackgres backup by just setting the UID of the backup CR that represents the backup that we want to restore.
+StackGres can perfrom a database restoration from a stackgres backup by just setting the UID of the backup CR that represents the backup that we want to restore.
 Like this:

 ``` yaml